aave-starknet-project/aave-starknet-bridge/README.md

 ## Overview!

+For Aave, one of the main current and future goals is growth of liquidity and user base.
+As seen on side-chains with low transaction cost like Polygon or Avalanche, there is high demand to use the Aave protocol with small amounts to earn high yield.

+As a rollup/execution layer, one of the main goals for Starknet in the medium term is more user acquisition, and that comes with use cases in the network; in this case being able to deposit on Aave Ethereum to earn high yield, without the Aave Ethereum high transaction costs.

+Both previous points show that having an initial phase on the Aave <> Starknet integration allowing deposit/withdrawal on Aave Ethereum by exclusively transacting on Starknet can be a good idea, target-wise.

 The bridge allows users to deposit and withdraw `staticATokens` - wrappers converting balance-increasing [aTokens]( https://docs.aave.com/developers/tokens/atoken) into exchange-rate-increasing staticATokens - on StarkNet and get wrapped tokens `ETHStaticATokens` that allow users to keep enjoying the same rewards as in L1.